James Gillespie (North Carolina politician)

 James Gillespie (1747 - January 10, 1805) was an American lawyer, politician, and Revolutionary War veteran from North Carolina.
-He was first elected to the U.S. House of Representatives in 1793 and died in office on January 10, 1805.
+Born in Ireland, he was first elected to the United States House of Representatives in 1793 and died in office on January 10, 1805.
 Prior to serving in the U.S. Congress, Gillespie was a member of the North Carolina House of Commons, the North Carolina Senate, the North Carolina Council of State, and held various other positions in the state government.
-An ardent Anti-Federalist, he voted twice against the ratification of the U.S. Constitution and advocated for a Bill of Rights.
+He voted twice against the ratification of the U.S. Constitution and advocated for a bill of rights.

 Biography

 Early life

 The Biographical Directory of the United States Congress incorrectly gives his birthplace as Kenansville, North Carolina, which did not exist at the time of his birth.
 Several sources, including William S. Powell's Dictionary of North Carolina Biography, family sources, the National Archives and Records Administration, and North Carolina state publications mention he was born in Ireland in County Monaghan.
 James Gillespie was one of five children born to David Gillespie and Mrs. (née Brison) Gillespie.
 He pursued classical studies at the University of Dublin and immigrated to New Bern, North Carolina, from Ireland with two of his brothers, Archibald and Borthick Gillespie.
 Borthick would later return to Ireland.
 His brother Archibald was a prominent citizen of Onslow County and was issued a commission of the peace and dedimus by the governor in 1777.
 Some allegations of misconduct were placed against Archibald when he was a Justice of the Peace of Onslow County, but they were found to be groundless.

 James Gillespie purchased a plantation known as "Golden Grove" located one mile east of Kenansville before the start of the Revolutionary War.
 The area in which he lived was known as the village of Grove and he was a member of the Grove Presbyterian Church which still maintains an active congregation.